Toward Reproducible and Standardized Computer Architecture Simulation with gem5: Workload Standardization

 \subsection{Runtime Standardization}

-We introduced a new Linux kernel module, \texttt{gem5-bridge} to facilitate user-space execution of \texttt{m5} operations without requiring superuser privileges\footnote{\url{https://github.com/gem5/gem5/pull/1480}}. ~\texttt{m5} operations are pseudo-instructions that enable guest (simulated system) to host (simulator) communication during gem5 simulations.
-Previously, address-based exit events relied on \texttt{/dev/mem}, which necessitated root access in the guest OS.
-This limitation made it difficult to run benchmarks with \texttt{m5}-annotated exit events as a non-root user inside the simulated system, effectively requiring all benchmarks to run as root.
-However, running benchmarks as root can perturb experimental results relative to typical user-space execution.
-With \texttt{gem5-bridge}, address-based exit events no longer require root privileges, fully eliminating the previous restriction and ensuring runtime standardization.
+We introduced a new Linux kernel module, \texttt{gem5-bridge} to facilitate user-space execution of \texttt{m5} operations without requiring superuser privileges.\footnote{\url{https://github.com/gem5/gem5/pull/1480}} ~\texttt{m5} operations are pseudo-instructions that enable guest (simulated system) to host (simulator) communication during gem5 simulations.
+Previously, invoking \texttt{m5} operations required \texttt{/dev/mem} access, which necessitates root privileges in the guest, forcing all benchmarks to run as root inside the simulation.
+Invoking gem5 operations via privileged paths (e.g., \texttt{/dev/mem}) versus an unprivileged MMIO interface exercises different kernel and virtualization paths, and can mask security bugs, potentially affecting experimental validity and simulated stats.
+The \texttt{gem5-bridge} driver eliminates this requirement by providing unprivileged guest access to \texttt{m5} operations.

-The \texttt{gem5-bridge} module introduces a character device, \texttt{/dev/gem5\_bridge}, which allows controlled access to the \texttt{m5} operations' MMIO (Memory-Mapped I/O) range.
-By replacing \texttt{/dev/mem} accesses with \texttt{/dev/gem5\_bridge}, users can run annotated benchmarks and execute \texttt{m5} operations entirely in user mode, with access limited to only the required memory region.
-This design enables \texttt{m5} operations in non-privileged environments and standardizes their runtime interface.
+Specifically, the module introduces a character device, \texttt{/dev/gem5\_bridge}, to provide controlled access to the \texttt{m5} MMIO range, while strictly validating requests to prevent the exposure of arbitrary memory.
+By replacing unrestricted \texttt{/dev/mem} accesses with this targeted device, users can execute \texttt{m5} operations and run annotated benchmarks entirely in user mode.
+Therefore, the driver safely enables \texttt{m5} operations in non-privileged environments and standardizes the runtime interface.